 The complex demonstrated the highest accuracy of gearless torque motors and a two-plane stabilization system of the combat module, represented by a fiber optic laser with a power of 15 to 25 kW.

-The laser is equipped with a turret-mounted multispectral thermal imaging television module for searching for aerial targets, as well as a multifunctional radar guidance system with a 4-sided active phased array antenna, providing all-round visibility in the azimuthal plane and from -10 to +90 degrees in the elevation plane.
+The laser is equipped with a turret-mounted multispectral thermal imaging television module for searching for aerial targets, as well as a multifunctional radar guidance system with a 4-sided active phased array antenna, providing all-round coverage in the azimuthal plane and from -10 to +90 degrees in the elevation plane.

 Earlier www1.ru reported that 1.1 billion rubles were demanded from the manufacturer of military boats for the Pacific Fleet.